JasonBock/AutoDeconstruct/docs/Design.md

 ```
 This also illustrates the issue that we have to generate a unique name for the extensions class that is guaranteed not to collide with any existing types.
 A simple way to do this is to generate a GUID, but this is also kind of ugly.
 Maybe what I can do is "reserve" a name, like `AutoDeconstructExtensions`, and create one for each needed namespace (or make them all `partial` so I don't have to think about combining them myself).
 Similar to what I did in PartiallyApplied, create a configuration file that would let the user define a different name for this class.
 I like that, I think that'll address any issues (i.e. the user could say the class name would be `MySuperNamedClassForGeneratedDeconstructMethods`).

 So, what do I need to look for?
 I want to find types that do not have a `Deconstruct` for all their accessible property getters (excluding indexers).
-So, for the first pass, we're only going to look for either `TypeDeclarationSyntax` or `MethodDeclarationSyntax` nodes.
+So, for the first pass, we're only going to look for either `TypeDeclarationSyntax` (where the type is not a record type) or `MethodDeclarationSyntax` nodes.
 If it's a `MethodDeclarationSyntax`, we only care if it's an extension method that has the name `Deconstruct`, and all of the parameters are `out` (except for the first one).
 The second pass will just return the node.
 The real work will happen in the source output method.

 The first thing I'll do is find all the methods, and group them by their extension target type (i.e. the type of the first parameter).
 Then, for each `TypeDeclarationSyntax`, I'll get its `ITypeSymbol` (or `INamedTypeSymbol`), and do this: